Maui > Land Activities > Bike > Mountain

 The Reserve offers a wide variety of trails to suit any fit rider with previous trail riding experience.
 Below the parking lot, local bikers have made a fantastic downhill trail complete with log rides, gap jumps, huge berms, and small rock drops.
 It’s fast and entertaining even if you’re not into catching air.
 Locals often shuttle this section of trail with trucks, and if you’re friendly you might be able to bum a few rides.

-Above the parking lot many miles of relatively smooth single and double track trails lead you all through the reserve.
-For a fun five or six mile loop, go through the gate at the far end of the gravel parking area.
+Above the parking lot over 20 miles of relatively smooth single and double track trails lead you all through the reserve.
+For one of the fun five or six mile loops, go through the gate at the far end of the gravel parking area.
 Follow the double track to a t-intersection with a well marked sign.
 Go right.
 Eventually you will do a single track loop with lots of fun turns and fast straightaways that brings you right back to the t-intersection.